adjust/cocos2dx_sdk/doc/android/android.md

 http://www.adjust.com/callback?key=value&foo=bar
 ```

 It should be mentioned that we support a variety of placeholders like `{idfa}` that can be used as parameter values.
 In the
 resulting callback this placeholder would be replaced with the ID for Advertisers of the current device.
 Also note that we
 don't store any of your custom parameters, but only append them to your callbacks.
 If you haven't registered a callback for
 an event, these parameters won't even be read.

 You can read more about using URL callbacks, including a full list of available values, in our
 [callbacks guide][callbacks-guide].

 ### <a id="partner-parameters">Partner parameters

 You can also add parameters to be transmitted to network partners, for the integrations that have been activated in your
 adjust dashboard.

 This works similarly to the callback parameters mentioned above, but can be added by calling the `addPartnerParameter` method
-on your `AdjustEvent2dx` instance.
+on the `AdjustEvent2dx` instance.

 ```cpp
 AdjustEvent2dx adjustEvent = AdjustEvent2dx("abc123");